How to Earn Money From Photography and Feel Great About it

 4. Facebook page and Facebook ads etc

-5. Cross promoting using Google Plus and others
+5. Cross promoting using Google and others

-6. Interviews with photographers & travellers
+6. Interviews with other photographers and travellers

 7. Consistently upload images to stock photo sites